cgruver/okd4-single-node-cluster/docs/index.md

        DEBUG Still waiting for the cluster to initialize: Working towards 4.4.0-0.okd-2020-05-11-020031: 76% complete

-### Watching Bootstrap and Install processes in detail:
+### Watching Bootstrap and Install processes in more detail:

 To watch a node boot and install: